wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 ## Heroku (server and database)

-We will show how to deploy Wasp server and provision a database for it on Heroku.
+We will show how to deploy the server and provision a database for it on Heroku.

 :::note
 Heroku used to offer free apps under certain limits.
 However, as of November 28, 2022, they ended support for their free tier. https://blog.heroku.com/next-chapter